The Big Tell: Filmmakers Zach Green and Jackie Schuster tell the story of a fighter from Farmersville

 A panel of judges carefully selects ten ideas, and the ten winning filmmakers receive a $5,000 grant to create their films.
 The films are then showcased as part of The Big Tell.

-One of those big ideas came from Zach Green and his producer Jackie Schuester after hearing about the story of a P.E. teacher moonlighting as a UFC fighter.
+One of those big ideas came from Jeremy Miller and the story of a local man rapping about history at schools all over the country.

 The Big Tell is airing on Saturday, Nov.
 26 at 8:00 pm on KSEE24.